aws-samples/amazon-sagemaker-entrypoint-utilities/README.md

 Main features:

-1. Support the writing of *meta* entrypoint scripts for SageMaker training job.
+1. Support the writing of *meta* entrypoint scripts for SageMaker training jobs.
    To achieve this, `smepu` automatically deserializes hyperparameters from CLI-args to Python datatypes, then passing-through the deserialized CLI-args to a wrapped estimator.

    Hence, entrypoint authors do not have to write the boiler-plate codes that *"parses those 10+ CLI args, and calls another estimator with those args.
-Then, rinse-and-repeat to 5 more scripts for 5 more different ML algorithms."*
+Then, rinse-and-repeat in 5 more scripts for 5 more different ML algorithms."*

    Please go to `examples/` and look at the various `README.md` files to more